-It is the policy of Galveston CASA to offer a mandatory refresher course to any CASA Volunteer who takes a leave of absence for a length of time that exceeds one (1) calendar year from the time of departure of volunteer work with Galveston CASA.
+It is the policy of Galveston CASA to require 30+ hours of pre-service training to any CASA Volunteer who takes a leave of absence for a length of time that exceeds one (1) calendar year from the time of departure.

-For CASA Volunteer to be considered reinstated, a documented discussion with the Advocate Supervisor must be approved by the Executive Director, with completion of the Galveston CASA refresher course.
+For CASA Volunteer to be considered reinstated, a documented discussion with the Advocate Supervisor must be approved by the Executive Director, with completion of the Galveston CASA required training certificate.
 The Executive Director will then place this document in the volunteer file.
-The CASA refresher course may vary from one hour time length, as the needs for training vary and depending on the amount of documentation, policies and/or procedures that have changed during the time the CASA Volunteer was not active.